daramos/simple_csv/README.md

     * `1,2,"3*EOF*` is parsed as `["1","2","3"]`
   5. There is no error for empty lines or varying number of columns per line.
     * An empty line is parsed as `[""]`

-## Limitations
+  6. Lines are assumed to be UTF8 and are decoded "lossily" via Rust's `String::from_utf8_lossy` function.
-  * Lines are assumed to be UTF8 and are decoded "lossily" via Rust's `String::from_utf8_lossy` function.
+  7. The return character `\r` in unquoted fields is always discarded.

-  * The iterator implementation forces an allocation for every row.
+## Writer
-  * The return character `\r` in unquoted fields is always discarded
+The writer always produces RFC 4180 compliant output and can write to any object that implements the `std::io::Writer` trait.

 ## Usage
 Add to your Cargo.toml: